danielPerez97/website/src/posts/PragmaticDaggerArticle2.md

           dev.danperez.typicode.TypicodeAppComponent.inject(dev.danperez.typicode.MainActivity)
 ```

-`[Dagger/MissingBinding]` is a well-known error and it should immediately tell you one thing: Dagger could not find
+`[Dagger/MissingBinding]` is a well-known error, and it should immediately tell you one thing: Dagger could not find
 an object on its graph.
-This error is saying we're missing a binding for `TypicodeService` which is trying to be
+This error is saying we're missing a binding for `TypicodeService` which is supposed to be
 injected at `MainActivity`.
 In this case, it's because *we never told Dagger to put `TypicodeService` on the graph.*
 Let's fix that.